What is laser dentistry?

 - Less pain

-- Less bleeding, as the laser promotes blood clotting.
+- Minimal bleeding, as the laser promotes blood clotting.

 - Less bacterial infections because the laser sterilizes the area.

-- Less damage to the surrounding tissues allows wounds can heal faster
+- Minimise damage to the surrounding tissues allows wounds can heal faster

 - Anaesthesia may not be necessary